Vineeth-Agarwal/YouTube_VideosAnalysis_Northwest/README.md

 # Introduction
 The dataset includes data gathered from videos on YouTube that are contained within the trending category each day.

-There are two kinds of data files, one includes comments and one includes video statistics.
-They are linked by the unique video_id field.

 # Data Source
 The data source contains two kinds of data files, one includes comments and the other includes video statistics.
 They are linked by the unique video_id field.
 It has category classification in .json and comments and videos list in .csv file formats.
 The size of the data source is 148MB and it contains structured data.